River cruise on the Seine from Paris to Le Havre and back

 Day 1 Switzerland à Paris

-An approx. 8-hour bus journey brought us to Paris directly to the Seine, where we were greeted with a welcome aperitif on board the Excellence-Royal.
+An 8-hour bus ride took us directly to the Seine in Paris.
+We were greeted with a welcome aperitif on board the Excellence-Royal.

 We made ourselves comfortable in our cabin on the upper deck.
 It was to be our home for the next 9 days.

 Day 2 Paris

 In the morning we took a sightseeing boat on the Seine, in the afternoon we explored the Rive Gauge district on foot.

 Day 3 River Cruise Paris - La Havre